wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Compatible with [Supplemental Ammo Crafting](https://www.nexusmods.com/newvegas/mods/76175) through use of Audixas' [Supplemental Ammo Crafting Patch](https://www.nexusmods.com/newvegas/mods/85747/).
 - Compatible with [SPARE](https://www.nexusmods.com/newvegas/mods/83937) through the use of Conzo’s [CaliberZL - SPARE Patch](https://www.nexusmods.com/newvegas/mods/85632).
 - Compatible with various other mod added weapons through the [CaliberZL Patch Compendium](https://www.nexusmods.com/newvegas/mods/85818) and [CaliberZL More Mod Stuff](https://www.nexusmods.com/newvegas/mods/85886)

+[Explosions Ignore Line of Sight - ESPless](https://www.nexusmods.com/newvegas/mods/86300) - Makes it so every explosion in the game ignores the Line of Sight check, meaning even if you are hiding behind cover, explosives will still hurt you (and of course, others).

+[Faster Melee Recoil Animations](https://www.nexusmods.com/newvegas/mods/83694) - Speeds up the melee recoil/stagger animations from 1.1 seconds to 0.3 seconds, greatly improving the flow of melee combat.
+- Use any pertinent patches provided on the main mod page.

 [Harder Barter Faster Stronger](https://www.nexusmods.com/newvegas/mods/80360) - Makes the economy harsher for characters with low barter, makes barter affect prices more, and slightly narrows the difference between max sell and min buy prices.